Logical fermions for fault-tolerant quantum simulation: Conclusion

-The ability to manipulate logical Majorana fermions directly in fault-tolerant quantum simulations suggests that one could optimize known quantum simulation algorithms differently.
-For example, elaborate nonlocal sequences of CNOT gates used to facilitate operations in the Jordan-Wigner mapping of qubits to fermions, such as those described in Refs. \cite{Babbush:2018a, vonBurg:2021a, Lee:2021a, Wan:2021a} could be optimized away.
-We believe that developing optimizing compilers that exploit the availability of native (Majorana) fermionic operations is an interesting avenue for further research.
-Analyzing resource reductions for specific fermionic quantum simulations is beyond the scope of this work; our object here is to provide tools for others to use to apply to their own quantum simulations of interest.
+Developing optimizing compilers that exploit the availability of native (Majorana) fermionic operations is an interesting avenue for further research.
 We look forward to seeing how the broad array of fermionic quantum simulation applications will be able to exploit the elimination of fermion-to-qubit mappings that we describe here.

 As shown in Ref.~\cite{Kesselring:2018a}, one can realize a rich panoply of anyons as twist defects in topological codes, even beyond the simple Majorana fermions we have considered.
-This suggests that our approach is extendable in a way that facilitates low-overhead FASQ anyonic simulation generally, using these logical anyons in the MBTQC paradigm.
+This suggests that our approach is extendable in a way that facilitates low-overhead fault-tolerant anyonic simulation generally, using these logical anyons in the measurement-based topological quantum computing paradigm.
 For example, the Fradkin-Kadanoff transformation for parafermions that generalizes the Jordan-Wigner transformation for fermions might be able to be eliminated to facilitate less resource intensive studies of parafermions with quantum computers \cite{Liu:2021a, Fradkin:1980a}.
 Simulations of anyonic physics might even help to develop technology based on actual anyonic excitations in material systems \cite{Beenakker:2011a}.

 While our approach may facilitate simulation studies of anyonic physics, including of Majorana fermions themselves, the fact that our constructions allow one to manipulate arbitrarily reliable ``synthetic'' logical Majorana fermions directly suggests that our approach could be an alternative to manipulating Majorana fermions realized as quasiparticle excitations in condensed matter systems for the purposes of reliable quantum computation.
 Much of the effort developed for how to manipulate Majorana fermions for the purposes of quantum computation, for example protocols for ``topological quantum compiling,'' \cite{Kliuchnikov:2014a} can be mapped to the logical Majorana fermion setting without any modifications.
 That said, the quest to realize physical Majorana fermions is still very important for fundamental physics and could be enabling for some quantum technologies.